NCAS-CMS/epoc/docs/rerunning_cycles.md

 ## Cylc

-You need to re-run the coupled task in cycle *N-1* and then cycle *N* to check you have got past the crash point.
+The suite can get confused when re-running earlier cycles, especially with the post-processing.
-All the post-processing tasks for cycle *N-1* then need to be re-run in order to fully process the new data.
+Therefore it is important to hold the suite and re-run each task in order before continuing the run.

-It is best to pause the suite until this has completed.
+You will need to re-run the `coupled` task in cycle *N-1*, then cycle *N*, to check you have got past the crash point.

-Follow the instructions carefully to ensure this is done correctly.
+Then re-run all the post-processing tasks for cycle *N-1* to ensure the new data is processed.

+Follow the instructions below carefully.
 If in doubt ask Annette for guidance.

 1. Retrigger the `coupled` task for cycle *N-1*
 2. Reset all post-processing tasks in cycle *N-1* to waiting (so it's easier to see when tasks have been re-run).